Church Communications Blog

 Q: How far out should sermon and event calendars be linked?

 A: Aim for at least three months of visibility so teams can coordinate themes and avoid competing messages.
+For seasonal planning guidance, see the ministry season cycle and how to plan your entire year of communication.

 Q: What if our ministries resist sharing their plans?